chef/chef-web-docs/content/config_rb_client.md

 `interval`

-:   The frequency (in seconds) at which Chef Infra Client runs if running
+:   The frequency (in seconds) at which Chef Infra Client runs when running
-    Chef Infra Client in daemonized mode.
-It is recommended not to run Chef Infra Client in daemonized mode and to instead rely on scheduled Chef Infra Client execution from system schedulers like systemd timers, cron jobs, or Windows Scheduled Tasks.
+    in daemonized mode.
+It is recommended to not run in daemonized mode and to instead rely on scheduled execution from system schedulers like systemd timers, cron jobs, or Windows Scheduled Tasks.
 Default value: `1800`.

 `json_attribs`